felipegodoycc/hikvision-alert/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   > **Note**: If you are not using the `install_service.sh` script, ensure you are in a virtual environment before running this command.

 3. Configure the `.env` file with your credentials and parameters.

 4. Ensure the `config.yaml` file contains the schedules and names of the cameras:

-> **IMPORTANT**: The camera id must be the same as the one in the Hikvision camera.
-Check your Hikvision DVR for get the correct camera ID.
+   > **IMPORTANT**: The camera ID must match the one in your Hikvision DVR.
+Check your DVR to get the correct camera ID.

    ```yaml
    camera_schedules: